Pulling on a carbon nanotube¶

 The bond_coeff provides the equilibrium distance \(r_0= 1.4 \, \text{Å}\) as well as the spring constant \(k_b = 469 \, \text{kcal/mol/Å}^2\) for the harmonic potential imposed between two neighboring carbon atoms, where the potential is \(U_b = k_b ( r - r_0)^2\).
 The angle_coeff gives the equilibrium angle \(\theta_0\) and constant for the potential between three neighbor atoms : \(U_\theta = k_\theta ( \theta - \theta_0)^2\).
 The dihedral_coeff and improper_coeff gives the potential for the constraints between 4 atoms.

-The file parm.lammps is included in the simulation by adding the following line to the input.lammps file:
+The file parm.lammps is included in the simulation by adding the following line into the input.lammps file:

 include parm.lammps